-Managing a XenApp or XenDesktop site covers a variety of items and tasks.
+Managing a Citrix Virtual Apps and Desktops site covers various items and tasks.

 A valid connection to the Citrix License Server is required when you create a site.
 Later, you can complete several licensing tasks from Studio, including adding licenses, changing license types or models, and managing license administrators.
 You can also access the License Administration Console from Studio.